3mdeb/news-and-ideas/blog/content/post/2019-04-12-bit-bang-theory-with-rte.md

 the same was a number of pins.

 After studying of RTE and Orange Pi Zero pins usage and accessibility we've chosen three sets of pins, that we considered being our candidates.
 SWD interface requires three connected routes (SWDIO - data in and out, SWCLK - clock synchronization and NRST - reset signal) and ground connection.
 Our pins had to be connected directly with Orange Pi pins and shouldn't be used for any other important purposes.
 Next step was to create a configuration file to translate OpenOCD which pins we want to be used and in what purpose.
 It also had to be described what OpenOCD should try to pretend to be (it can emulate many interfaces).

 We tested RTE expander pin header, which turned out to be too slow, next was buffer pin header pins 1-3, which doesn't support such action at all.
-Finally it appeared, that header responsible originally for reading device under test Power LED value, though it was directed **in** by default, fits our needs.
+Finally, it appeared, that header responsible originally for reading a device under test Power LED value, though it was directed in by default, fits our needs.

 ```
 interface sysfsgpio